 Each of Messrs.
-Schlesinger's, Giresi's and Stritzke's agreements and, except to the extent governed by the amendment to her agreement described above, Ms. Hailey's agreement also provide that, if we fail to extend the executive's agreement or terminate the executive's employment without cause, or if the executive terminates the executive's employment for good reason, the executive will continue to receive the executive's base salary for one year after the termination date; provided that if the executive agrees to execute a general release of us, the executive will also be entitled to receive a pro rata amount under our incentive compensation plan for the performance period in which the executive's employment terminated, an additional year of salary continuation and the amount of the incentive compensation that the executive would have otherwise received had the executive been employed by us during the one-year period beginning on the executive's employment termination date.
-In the event that in connection with a change in control of Limited Brands the executive's employment is terminated either by us without cause or by the executive for good reason, the executive would be entitled to severance benefits equal to two times the executive's base salary and an amount equal to the sum of the executive's four semi-annual payouts the executive received under our incentive compensation plan, together with a pro rata amount for the incentive compensation performance period in which the executive's employment terminated.
+Schlesinger's, Margolis', Redgrave's and Hailey's agreements also provide that, if we fail to extend the executive's agreement or terminate the executive's employment without cause, or if the executive terminates the executive's employment for good reason, the executive will continue to receive the executive's base salary for one year after the termination date; provided that, if the executive agrees to execute a general release of us, the executive will also be entitled to receive an additional year of salary continuation and the amount of the incentive compensation that the executive would have otherwise received during this one-year period.
+In the event that, in connection with a change in control of Limited Brands, the executive would be entitled to a severance benefit equal to two times the executive's base salary, plus an amount equal to the sum of the executive's four previous semi-annual payouts under our incentive compensation plan, together with a pro rata amount for the incentive compensation performance period in which the executive's employment terminated.
 In the event any "parachute" excise tax is imposed on the executive, the executive will be entitled to tax reimbursement payments.